MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Use the Q# libraries
 As we mentioned in the introduction, much of Q#'s power rests in the fact that it allows you to abstract-away the worries of dealing with individual qubits.
-Indeed, if you want to develop full-scale, applicable quantum programs, worrying about whether a Hadamard goes before or after a particular rotation would only slow you down.
+Indeed, if you want to develop full-scale, applicable quantum programs, worrying about whether an `H` operation goes before or after a particular rotation would only slow you down.

 The Q# libraries contain the [QFT](xref:microsoft.quantum.canon.qft) operation, which you can simply take and apply for any number of qubits.
 To give it a try, define a new operation in your Q# file which has the same contents of `Perform3QubitQFT`, but with everything from the first `H` to the `SWAP` replaced by two easy lines: